More than 100 new plaintiffs filed lawsuits in the social media mental health MDL throughout October. The total as of November 3 is 2,172.

 If you’re facing a mental health crisis or your child is facing one, seek help immediately.
 These national resources are ready to assist you at any time:

-YouTube features content such as toy reviews, makeup tutorials and comedy videos, all geared toward children.
+YouTube highlights content that targets children, such as toy reviews, makeup tutorials and comedy videos.
 Alphabet once claimed that YouTube “is today’s Saturday morning cartoons” and the favorite site for children ages 2 to 12.

 YouTube makes it easy for children to enter what experts call a “flow state” — a nearly trance-like condition where staying on the platform requires less physical effort than moving to a different activity.
 Hours can pass if children are allowed to keep scrolling, with no intervention.
 This can also impact a user’s sleep habits.